fhoedemakers/pico-infonesPlus/README.md

 You can use it with these RP2040 boards and configurations:

 - Raspberry Pi Pico.
 Requires one of these addons:
   - [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.
-For use with an USB gamecontroller or a legacy NES controller.
+For use with a USB gamecontroller or a legacy NES controller.
 (NES controller port requires soldering)
   - Breadboard and
     - [Adafruit DVI Breakout For HDMI Source Devices](https://www.adafruit.com/product/4984)
     - [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254).

-    For use with an USB gamecontroller or a legacy NES controller.
+    For use with a USB gamecontroller or a legacy NES controller.
 (No soldering requirerd)

   - A custom printed circuit board designed by [@johnedgarpark](https://twitter.com/johnedgarpark). (requires soldering) A NES or SNES controller port can be added to this PCB.
-Can also be used with an USB gamecontroller.
+Can also be used with a USB gamecontroller.

 - Adafruit Feather RP2040 with DVI (HDMI) Output Port.
-For use with an USB gamecontroller or a legacy NES controller, or even a WII classic controller.
+For use with a USB gamecontroller or a legacy NES controller, or even a WII classic controller.
 Requires these addons:
   - Breadboard
   - SD reader  (choose one below)
     - [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254).